Spend & Save FAQs: Move Money

 Are there restrictions on the amount of money that can be transferred via EFT?

 There is no limit to the number of EFTs you can submit per business day.
-The minimum amount for each EFT deposit is $1 for non-retirement Brokerage accounts and $10 for retirement Brokerage accounts.
+The minimum amount for each EFT deposit is $0.01 for non-retirement and retirement brokerage accounts.
 The maximum amount per day is $100,000 for withdrawals, and $250,000 for deposits.
 If you need to deposit more than $250,000 per day, or withdraw more than $100,000 per day, you can call Customer Service at 800 544-6666 to hear your options for the daily limit for electronic funds transfer (EFT).